 I think of ED more as Emotional Dysfunction, than any problems

 with male physiology.

-In most instances, this is a psychic/emotional issue--not
+In most cases, this is a psychic/emotional impairment--not

 a physical one.

 male places himself in a double-bind, when he attributes his organ's

 enthusiastic response to the female who's awakened it from a deep

 slumber.
 Initially, some magical thinking presumes that she's

 responsible for his newfound sexual prowess--and as such, they're

 meant to sail off into the sunset together.
 Before long though,